Anish-V1073/END2.0_Assignments/Assignment11/README.md

       (decoder_hidden,decoder_ct) = (encoder_hidden,encoder_ct)
       decoded_words = []

+ The inputs to LSTM are last prediction or a word from the target sentence based on teacher forcing ratio and decoder hidden states.<br>

  We need to concatenate the embeddings and the last decoder hidden state

      torch.cat((embedded[0], decoder_hidden[0]), 1).shape